radicallyopensecurity/templates/Offertes/FAQ.md

 hand, and this is a time-consuming manual process.
 Additionally, there's a tremendous amount of false negatives - vulnerabilities that the scanning tools miss.

 Pentesting is a creative manual process.
-The work that we do during pentests is primarily performed by hand.
+While scanning is a great first introductory step, the work that we do during pentests is primarily by hand.
 ```

 * What does ROS mean by "peek over the shoulder"?